great-expectations/great_expectations/docs/docusaurus/docs/contributing/application_integration_support.md

 |--------------------------------|-------------------------------|
 | Windows ¹                      | Windows ¹                     |

-¹ Untested and unsupported by GX
+¹ Untested and unsupported by GX.

 ### Integrations